Back To Search Results

 • Migraine prophylaxis [13]

-Open-angle glaucoma characteristically presents with resistance to aqueous humor outflow via the trabecular meshwork.[8]
-This situation causes a gradual increase in intraocular pressure as the ciliary body continues to secrete aqueous humor.
-When the intraocular pressure increases beyond normal levels, it is ocular hypertension.
-If left untreated, this increase in pressure can lead to irreversible damage to the optic nerve and retinal ganglion cells, causing progressive vision loss.[8]
+Open-angle glaucoma and ocular hypertension: The aqueous humor is secreted into the eye by the ciliary body and exits through the trabecular meshwork.
+Open-angle glaucoma occurs due to impeded or resisted outflow.[14]
+Reduced or absent outflow causes a gradual increase in intraocular pressure until the intraocular pressure increases above the normal range.
+If left untreated, this increase in pressure can lead to irreversible damage to the optic nerve and retinal ganglion cells, causing progressive vision loss.[14]

-Beta-blockers such as timolol were once the first-line treatment for open-angle glaucoma and ocular hypertension, but the recommendation now is that patients first be treated with a topical prostaglandin, such as latanoprost.
-Topical prostaglandins have demonstrated effectiveness in lowering intraocular pressure and carry a lower risk for systemic side effects when compared to beta-blockers.[9]
-Timolol is now usually prescribed to patients who may respond insufficiently or have a contraindication to topical prostaglandins.
-For many patients, clinicians can combine timolol with prostaglandins for an enhanced reduction in intraocular pressure.[10]
+Beta-blockers such as timolol were once the first-line treatment for open-angle glaucoma and ocular hypertension.
+Today, patients are treated first with a topical prostaglandin such as latanoprost.
+Topical prostaglandins can effectively reduce intraocular pressure and carry a lower risk for systemic adverse drug reactions than β-blockers.[15]
+Timolol is typically reserved for patients who respond insufficiently or have a contraindication to topical prostaglandins.
+For many patients, clinicians can combine timolol with prostaglandins for an enhanced reduction in intraocular pressure.[16]

-Although previously thought of as first-line therapy for the treatment of hypertension, recent reports have rejected beta-blockers, such as timolol, as a first-line treatment for hypertension in favor of more effective medications, including diuretics, calcium-channel blockers, and renin-angiotensin system inhibitors.[12]
+Hypertension: Historically a first-line therapy for treating hypertension, recent reports have rejected β-blockers (ie, timolol) as first-line treatments for hypertension in favor of more effective medications, including diuretics, calcium-channel blockers, and renin-angiotensin system inhibitors.[17]
+However, per the American College of Cardiology/American Heart Association guidelines, β-blockers such as timolol can be considered for patients with hypertension and ischemic heart disease.[18]

-Myocardial infarction is defined as an ischemic infarction to the heart due to a blockage of one or more of the coronary arteries.
-Beta-blockers, such as timolol, have been shown to increase survival and improve long-term outcomes after myocardial infarction.[13]
+Myocardial infarction: Myocardial infarction occurs due to a blockage of one or more coronary arteries.
+Beta-blockers such as timolol increase survival and improve long-term outcomes after myocardial infarction.[19]

-Migraines characteristically present as recurrent moderate to severe headaches potentially accompanied by phonophobia, photophobia, and nausea.
+Migraine prophylaxis: Migraines characteristically present as recurrent moderate to severe headaches potentially accompanied by phonophobia, photophobia, and nausea.
 Migraines can cause severe, unilateral throbbing pain, and physical activity can be an aggravating factor.
-Timolol has been an effective method for migraine prophylaxis.[14]
+Timolol is an effective medication for preventing migraines.[20]

-Atrial fibrillation is a common rhythm abnormality of the heart.
-Atrial fibrillation patients are at an increased risk for many cardiovascular events, including stroke, heart failure, thromboembolism, and cardiovascular-related hospitalizations.[15]
-Although beta-blockers are among the most common agents used to control heart rate for patients with atrial fibrillation, timolol has not been FDA approved for this purpose, perhaps because although timolol is effective at regulating heart rate, it is unlikely to restore sinus rhythm.[6][7]
+Atrial fibrillation: Atrial fibrillation is a common rhythm abnormality of the heart.
+Patients with atrial fibrillation are at an increased risk for many cardiovascular events, including stroke, heart failure, thromboembolism, and cardiovascular-related hospitalizations.[26]
+Although β-blockers are among the most common agents used to control heart rate for patients with atrial fibrillation, timolol has not been FDA-approved for this purpose.
+Although timolol effectively regulates heart rate, it is unlikely to restore sinus rhythm.[6][7][27]

 Mechanism of Action